RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/Exod.md

 ## Chapter 3

 <sup>1</sup> Now Moses was keeping the flock of Jethro, his father-in-law, the priest of Midian, and he led the flock to the back of the wilderness, and came to God’s mountain, to Horeb.
-<sup>2</sup> <sup>a</sup>angel appeared to him in a flame of fire out of the middle of a bush.
+<sup>2</sup> Yahweh’s<sup>a</sup> angel appeared to him in a flame of fire out of the middle of a bush.
 He looked, and behold, the bush burned with fire, and the bush was not consumed.
 <sup>3</sup> Moses said, “I will go now, and see this great sight, why the bush is not burned.”

 <sup>4</sup> When Yahweh saw that he came over to see, God called to him out of the middle of the bush, and said, “Moses!
 Moses!”
 He said, “Here I am.”